 14+ capital market service providers are now licensed by ECMA — including investment banks (CBE Capital, Wegagen Capital, Awash Capital, First Addis, Siinqee), securities dealers (Ethio Fidelity, Gadaa Securities), and investment advisors (Ignite Capital, Zuri Capital, BDO Consulting).

-ECMA Directive No. 980/2024 establishes the regulatory framework for digital sub-brokers — enabling technology platforms like EthioShare to operate under licensed broker/dealer sponsors.
+ECMA Directive No. 980/2024 establishes the regulatory framework for digital intermediaries, enabling technology platforms like EthioShare to serve licensed broker/dealer firms.

 Over $5 billion in annual international remittances are seeking investment channels.
-Digital sub-brokers can bridge the gap between international investors and the ESX.
+Digital trading platforms can bridge the gap between international investors and the ESX.

 After listing Wegagen Bank, Gadaa Bank, and completing Ethio Telecom's landmark ETB 3.2B IPO, the ESX is accelerating.
 Six banks — Dashen, Bank of Abyssinia, Awash, Abay, Anbesa, and Amhara — are advancing toward listing.
 Bank of Abyssinia secured ECMA approval in January 2026 to register 18.1 million shares.